-The fund is an absolute return, long/short fund that invests in both sovereign and corporate emerging market credit; with a regional focus on Central and Eastern Europe, Middle East and Africa (CEEMEA).
-This fund is unique from other credit funds due to actively managed long/short investment strategy, which aims to benefit from market dislocations while containing downside risk.
+The Waha CEEMEA Credit Fund provided a total return of 1.8% in 2022.
+This brings the total return since inception to 178.5% - equivalent to an annualised rate of return of 9.8%.
+This Fund is an absolute return, long/short fund that invests in both sovereign and corporate emerging market credit, with a regional focus on Central and Eastern Europe, Middle East and Africa (CEEMEA).

+As one of Waha Capital's flagship funds, this Fund is unique from other credit funds due to an actively managed long/short investment strategy, which aims to benefit from market dislocations while containing downside risk.